 Do you feel you make a difference to peoples’ lives?

 Yes, I think so.
 Beneficiaries may find it difficult to access the help they need without guidance.
 They benefit from our help in leading them through the process, assisting with the procedures and paper work to get financial support from the charity.

 Would you recommend volunteering to others in the legal profession?

 Apply to be a volunteer

 SBA The Solicitors’ Charity is recruiting Area Representative volunteers across England and Wales.
 We need your help in assisting potential beneficiaries in the application process.
 This involves meeting them on a one-to-one basis and providing feedback to SBA.

-This is an excellent opportunity for you to be there for fellow colleagues in times of personal financial need.
-By giving your time, you can do much to help bring about positive change for those facing crisis and hardship.
+This is an excellent opportunity for you to be there for fellow solicitors in times of personal financial need.
+By giving your time, you can do much to make positive changes to those experiencing financial hardship.

 Visit the link below to view full details and how to apply:

-To discuss volunteering opportunities, please contact Dervilla Carroll via the details below.
+To discuss opportunities for volunteering as an SBA Area Representative, please contact Samira Ahmed or Dervilla Carroll via the details below.
 We’d be delighted to hear from you.

 E: email@example.com T: 020 8675 6440